• Home

 Impact Of The CVE-2021-22931, CV E-2021-22940, And CVE-2021-22939 Vulnerabilities:

-Attackers can leverage these vulnerabilities to carry out Remote Code Execution, XSS, Applications crashes, and even more attacks on the target.
+Attackers can leverage these vulnerabilities to carry out Remote Code Execution, XSS, application crashes, and even more attacks on the target.
 Adversaries can abuse these vulnerabilities to carry out DNS-cache injection attacks in case an application implements a cache based on the library.
 And, these vulnerabilities can be used to tunnel all kinds of injection payloads.

-All the major Linux distributions were released patches to fix CVE-2021-22931, CV E-2021-22940, and CVE-2021-22939 vulnerabilities.
+All the major Linux distributions released patches to fix CVE-2021-22931, CV E-2021-22940, and CVE-2021-22939 vulnerabilities.
 We have provided the links to the advisories from the top Linux distributions here below.
 Visit the page of your Linux distributions to patch all three vulnerabilities in Node.js.

 How To Fix CVE-2021-22931, CV E-2021-22940, And CVE-2021-22939 Vulnerabilities In Node.js?

 These vulnerabilities are fixed on these Node.js versions.
-It is recommended to install or upgrade your Node.js to the versions equal or above these versions.
+It is recommended to install or upgrade your Node.js to the versions equal to or above these versions.

 Download other Latest versions of Node.js from here.

-A video tutorial from ProgrammingKnowledge
+A video tutorial from

 How to Install or Upgrade Node.js on Ubuntu?

 There are multiple ways to install or upgrade Node.js on Linux.
-The two most popular ways are installing Node.js compelled packages directly from the official repositories and installing nvm (Node.js Version Manager) then pulling the different versions of Node.js through nvm.
+The two most popular ways are installing Node.js compelled packages directly from the official repositories and installing nvm (Node.js Version Manager) and then pulling the different versions of Node.js through nvm.
 We will show you both ways to install or upgrade.
 We are using Ubuntu in this demonstration.
 If you need installation on other distributions, you can ask in the comments.
 Or, visit this git page.

 Let’s begin installing Node.js from the official repositories.

-1. Default Node.js version on Ubuntu repositories
+Step 1: Default Node.js version on Ubuntu repositories

 If you install Node.js from the official repositories, you will install v10.19.0.